 LocationLes Houches, France

-From the architect.
+Text description provided by the architects.
 This project started with a mountain guide’s home.
 Because the house was originally self-built, it had a unique soul.
 After a change in ownership, Solelyâ’s “vocation” also changed.
 Now using it as a second home, the new owners wanted more light, more spectacular views.

 Located on a natural promontory in the lower Valley, surrounded by rock faces giving it the appearance of a natural fortress, Solelyâ boasts a superb site and orientation.